George Adams (musician): Biography

 George Adams was born in Covington, Georgia, on April 29, 1940.
 He first started playing piano at the age of eleven and switched to tenor saxophone in high school.
 Later on, he went study at the Clark College and got lessons on flute by Wayman Carver.
 As a teenager, George Adams frequently gained performance experience by playing with local R&B bands.
 In 1961, he accompanied singer Sam Cooke on a tour.
 At this point, Adams was based out of Cleveland where he spent a great deal of time studying and working with organ trios alongside pianist and organist, Bill Doggett.
 The two men played a form of music that combined rhythm and blues with jazz.
 In 1968, he decided to expand his career and move to New York City to participate in the city's growing jazz scene.
 A year later, George Adams toured with Roy Haynes, playing with him until 1973.
 Shortly after, he performed with Art Blakey, before joining Charles Mingus' band.
 His partnership with Mingus lasted until 1976.

 Mingus (1973–76)

 George Adams' first appearance with Mingus was on Mingus Moves with Ronald Hampton, Dannie Richmond, and Don Pullen in 1973.
 Later on, Adams went to perform in Mingus at Carnegie Hall, Changes One and Changes Two.
-He also appeared in Mingus' Whee (1973) and other albums.
+He also appeared on Mingus Moves (1973) and other albums.
 1975, while touring Europe with Mingus, he made his first recordings under his own name with Don Pullen, Dannie Richmond and bassist David Williams.
 Adams also began a working relationship with Gil Evans that lasted until 1978 that same year.